drush-ops/drush/docs/install.md

 Composer - One Drush per Project
 -----------------
-* If your web site is built from a composer.json file (see https://github.com/drupal-composer/drupal-project), add the following to the `require` section: `"drush/drush": "7.*"`
+* If your web site is built from a composer.json file (see https://github.com/drupal-composer/drupal-project), add the following to the `require` section: `"drush/drush": "7.*"` or, for Drupal 8, `"drush/drush": "8.*"`
+* If you require Drush from your composer.json, then the global Drush in your $PATH will find and launch your site-local Drush.
+This way, you can use different versions of Drush with each of your sites.
 * Run `composer install` for a new project or `composer update` for an existing one.
 Do so from the same directory as composer.json.
-* Optional: Copy the /examples/drush file to your project root and modify to taste.
-This is a handy launcher script.
+* Optional: Copy the /examples/drush.wrapper file to your project root and modify to taste.
+This is a handy launcher script; add --local here to turn off all global configuration locations, and maintain absolute control over the configuration settings for the site.
-* To update, change the drush/drush line and run `composer update`.
+* Run `composer update` to get minor updates to Drush.
+Change the version in the `"drush/drush"` line in the `require` section of your composer.json to do a major version upgrade.

 Git Clone (i.e. manual install)
 -----------